lczech/gappa/doc/md/taxonomy-tree.md

 Hence, by default, such nodes are collapsed.
 Use `--keep-singleton-inner-nodes` to include these inner nodes in the tree.

-Furthermore, a taxonomy contains names at every level, while a Tree usually does not contain inner node names.
+Furthermore, a taxonomy contains names at every level, while a tree usually does not contain inner node names.
 Thus, by default, inner nodes are not named.
-Use `--keep-inner-node-name` to also name the inner nodes of the tree.
+Use `--keep-inner-node-names` to also name the inner nodes of the tree.

 Lastly, `--max-level` can be used to only use the first few levels (starting at 0) of the taxonomy